Where to Use, What to Expect

 Relieve stressed turf

 Milorganite is often used to improve turf color and density where poor growth and color are observed.
 Expect to see more dense turf with better color.
-Extra fertilization with Milorganite can improve turf growing on isolated regions within a fairway that have unusually sandy soil, thin soils over rock, or in places with low organic matter.
+Extra fertilization with Milorganite can improve turf growing on isolated regions within a fairway that has unusually sandy soil, thin soils over rock, or in places with low organic matter.
 Apply 20 to 50 pounds Milorganite per 1000 square feet to these areas.
 Milorganite often is used around bunker perimeters to improve weak turf.
 Use Milorganite mixed with sand (eg. 50/50 by volume) as a topdressing on thin spots on greens.
 Apply weekly until the turf has recovered.

 Topdressing following cultivation